Part information: The milieu as a defining factor

 The milieu is the defining factor.
 Where is the communication taking place?
 At a sales fair, at the research lab, at the construction site?
 With their often hidden codes, milieufaktoren create an aura of belonging.

 Sellers have their own language, regardless of industry and company, they have managers, as well as caretakers, controllers or IT specialists.
-They all use “their” language.
+They all speak “their” language.
 Statements such as “typically executive floor”, “typically IT staff” or “typically salesperson” underline that there are language variants that are specific to the occupations or to the company and that have evolved significantly over time.

 The role as an established element